michio-j/kakenhi-scripts/vntr_analysis/README.md

 | `-DB`        | Path to BLAST-formatted repeatDB directory           |
 | `-sampleDir` | Directory of input FASTA files (amplicons/genome)    |
 | `-outDir`    | Output directory for results                         |

 ---

-## ⚠️ Notes

-- This is a **beta version**.
-Behavior and outputs may change.
-- Output repeat numbers are estimates derived from sequence similarity via BLAST; **not guaranteed to be biologically exact**.
-- Some loci (especially **VNTR4-2** and **VNTR9-2**) are known to yield divergent copy number estimates.
-Please verify manually.
-- No post-processing or alignment quality filtering is applied.

----